-For ready-to-eat foods that have received a listericidal process (such as cooking or pasteurisation), control measures should minimise post -process contamination before final packaging or during subsequent handling.
+For RTE foods that have received a listericidal process (such as cooking or pasteurisation), control measures should minimise post-process contamination before final packaging or during subsequent handling.
 These should include the design and maintenance of premises and equipment, process flow, and cleaning and sanitation programs.
-The Codex Guidelines on the Application of General Principles of Food Hygiene to the Control of Listeria monocytogenes in Foods outlines key control measures to minimise or prevent contamination and growth of L. monocytogenes in ready-to-eat foods.
+The Codex Guidelines on the Application of General Principles of Food Hygiene to the Control of Listeria monocytogenes in Foods outlines key control measures to minimise or prevent contamination and growth of L. monocytogenes in RTE foods.